20.9 C

 Beyond performing, Ruiz is passionate about mentoring young Filipino artists in Australia.
 “Mentoring young artists is incredibly rewarding.
 I want to share my experiences and help them find their own voice,” he said.
 “With support from festivals like OzAsia and Womad, I hope more Filipino artists gain visibility and represent our culture fully.”

 Brian Ruiz’s story is one of resilience, heritage, and inspiration.
-His dedication to his craft and his community serves as a beacon for Filipino artists in Australia, encouraging them to embrace their roots and shine brightly in their artistic endeavors.
+His dedication to his craft and his community serves as a beacon for Filipino artists in Australia, encouraging them to embrace their roots and shine brightly in their artistic endeavours.

 The festival, which officially opened at the Lucky Dumpling Market, features Filipino food stalls, including “The Filipino Project” and “Hoy Pinoy!”.
-The Filipino Project is renowned for its Filipino-style charcoal barbecue and platters, while Hoy Pinoy offers delicious Filipino food that has become a favorite among festival-goers.
+The Filipino Project is renowned for its Filipino-style charcoal barbecue and platters, while Hoy Pinoy offers delicious Filipino food that has become a favourite among festival-goers.
 Their presence at the OzAsia Festival highlights the rich culinary traditions of the Philippines and strengthens cultural ties within the community.
-Running until November 10, this year’s festival is set to offer a rich tapestry of cultural experiences. #
+Running until November 10, this year’s festival is set to offer a rich tapestry of cultural experiences.

 Based in Adelaide, writer Christine Cudis loves capturing the beautiful lives of Filipino migrants thriving in South Australia.
 Reach her at christinecudis@gmail.com.